by-jp/www.byjp.me/content/notes/twitter/175274969897508864/index.md

 - imported
 - from-twitter
 ---
 Tussle with friend over whether Wahaca was left or straight from Leicester Square.
-Answer: both\!
+Answer: both!
 Thanks Wahaca.
 Thahaca.